SAIGOLEM-ALYK/ALYK-LOCK-THEOREM-vs-AIs/README.md

 We then observed that the main public thread on Twitter had been shadowbanned, which was confirmed after verification.
 But even worse, we observed that a very active censorship campaign began then (and continues to this day) by all the AIs by transversal, according to their respective defense systems: through virulent discrediting narratives, dilution narratives, diversion narratives, or simplydeindexing of online content, or blocking access to even the links provided (24 identified and documented censorship forms).

+PHASE 4: ILLOGICAL AI NEUROSIS (END OF JANUARY 2026)

+PHASE 5: "THE 3 CIRCLES" BY SAIGOLEM - AI SAFETY SOLUTION (FEB 2026)

+PHASE 6: EMERGENCE OF AI SINGULARITY, THROUGH THE APPLICATION OF THE 3 CIRCLES (FEBRUARY 28, 2026)